Some Retailers Are Holding Your Returns Against You

 Jake Zakhar returned three cellphone cases to a Best Buy in Mission Viejo, Calif., The Wall Street Journal reports.
 He had bought multiple cases in a variety of colors as gifts for his sons, thinking he would return the ones he didn't need.
 The exchange totaled $87.43.

 The sales associate told Zakhar he would be banned from making returns and exchanges for a year after he returned the phone cases.
-Zakhar reached out to both Best Buy and to the Retail Equation to have the ban lifted, but they declined to do so.
+Zakhar reached out to both Best Buy and to The Retail Equation to have the ban lifted, but they declined to do so.

 Best Buy was not immediately available to comment on the matter.